The National Party is New Zealand’s most successful political party. By 2020 it had been in government for 47 years, more than any other party.

 Of National MPs elected from 1936 to 1986, 40% were farmers, 20% in business, 17% lawyers and 6% accountants.
 By 2005 farmers had lost ground: of the MPs elected in that year, 13% were farmers, 27% were from business and 17% were lawyers.

 National’s networks weakened from the 1970s.
 New Zealand society became more mobile and diverse, party membership declined (as with other mass parties in democracies), and Robert Muldoon had alienated many supporters.
 By 2000 the membership had dipped to about one-tenth of its peak.
 In 2005 membership numbers and vitality had revived somewhat, but National’s membership lacked the diversity of wider New Zealand society.
-In the 2008 election there was a concerted attempt to include minorities in its electoral candidate list.
+From 2008 there were concerted attempts to include minorities in its electoral candidate list.

 National had earlier attempted to broaden its appeal to Māori, women and youth.